qir-alliance/qir-spec/specification/under_development/output_schemas/Grammars.md

 The ABNF grammars for the [Labeled](./Labeled.md) and [Ordered](./Ordered.md) define the technical content of the files.
-The details of the QIR calls and how they map to the input is coverred in the associated specifications.
+The details of the QIR calls and how they map to the input is covered in the associated specifications.
 Type consistency cannot be defined for array elements and is a validation concern when consuming output.